-Another major factor has been the feed-in tariffs offered by two of Indiana's utilities: AES and NIPSCO.
+Two other major factors have been the development of customer-owned generation under net metering and the feed-in tariffs offered by two of Indiana's utilities: AES and NIPSCO.
 The AES feed-in tariff ended in 2013.
-Table 1-2 shows the 151 MW of renewable capacity contracted via net metering in the respective territories of the two Indiana utilities at the end of 2021, while Table 1-3 shows the 133 MW of renewable capacity contracted to the two Indiana utilities under their feed-in tariffs at the end of 2021.
-The renewable capacity contracted under the net metering tariff has increased by 15 percent from the 132 MW connected under net metering at the end of 2020 while the renewables connected under the feed-in tariffs have increased by 2 percent from 130 MW connected at the end of 2020.
+Table 1-2 shows the 193 MW of renewable capacity contracted via net metering in the respective territories of Indiana utilities at the end of 2022, while Table 1-3 shows the 133 MW of renewable capacity contracted to Indiana utilities under their feed-in tariffs at the end of 2022.
+The renewable capacity contracted under the net metering tariff has increased by 24 percent from the 156 MW connected under net metering at the end of 2021 while the renewables connected under the feed-in tariffs have increased by 0.4 percent from 132 MW connected at the end of 2020.